zxcmehran/FPGADisplay-ipcore/README.md

 # FPGA Display (IP Core)

 **Quick Access: This is the main IP Core repository.
-Check [FPGADisplay-driver](https://github.com/zxcmehran/FPGADisplay-driver) repository for driver files.**
+Check [FPGADisplay-driver](https://github.com/zxcmehran/FPGADisplay-driver) repository for driver files.
+You might also want to see [Persian Introduction | معرفی به زبان پارسی](https://mehran.ahadi.me/projects/bsc-project/fa/).**

 FPGA Display Handler IP Core lets you drive VGA Displays using a VGA DAC connected to a FPGA.
 It's mainly designed to run along a PowerPC embedded processor.
 It should be possible to run along MicroBlaze Cores but it's not tested yet.